Waitaki Valley wine region

-Waitaki Valley North Otago, often shortened to Waitaki Valley, is a small New Zealand wine region and geographical indication in northern Otago, and New Zealand's youngest.
-The Waitaki Valley GI is defined as the southern bank of the Waitaki River no higher than 500 m elevation above sea level, along a narrow strip of approximately 75 km between the towns of Duntroon, Kurow, and Omarama.
+Waitaki Valley North Otago, commonly shortened to Waitaki Valley, is a small New Zealand wine region and registered geographical indication in northern Otago, in the South Island of New Zealand.
+It is New Zealand's youngest wine region.

+The Waitaki Valley GI extends along the southern bank of the Waitaki River, below 500 m elevation above sea level, across a narrow inland corridor approximately 75 km long between Duntroon, Kurow, and Omarama.